EdwhakKB/SC-SP-ENGINE/README.md

 ## SCE Edition
 * This engine brings features the may apply to modified gameplay!, other results screens!, betadciu things support!, more stuff is added to the engine for it to be modified however *you* entend to use this engine!*
-* SCE brings NOTITG Modchart support along with many other features!
+* SCE brings notITG modchart support along with many other features!
 * Parallax Stuff by Itz-Miles [THANK YOU SO MUCH!](https://github.com/ShadowMario/FNF-PsychEngine/pull/13397)
-* This engine is made with **psych engine**!
+* This engine is made with **Psych Engine**!

 ## Other SCE Usage Stuff
 * BETADCIU Engine By Blantados [Stuff like character change and others are used from here!](https://github.com/Blantados/BETADCIU-Engine-Source/tree/main)